arturmatlega/instalguru-blog-en/_drafts/how-does-drip-irrigatioon-system-work-where-can-it-be-used.md

 Drip irrigation is one of the most **advanced method** of plant watering.
 It involves automatic water distribution, which saves a lot of time and energy.
 Compared to standard methods – a watering can or a garden hose, a drip irrigation system is much more efficient.

 **In times when droughts are becoming increasingly regular, keeping the right moisture level is the most important part of plant care.** The standard methods of watering, however, are not only ineffective but also very wasteful.
-Even the most experienced gardener is not able to water a plant with 100% precision, providing enough moisture without any waste.
+Even the most experienced gardener is unable to water a plant with 100% precision, providing enough moisture without any waste.
 It would simply take too much time.
 A watering system with a drip line is a perfect solution to this problem.
-It uses a set of tubes to transport the exact amount of water that is needed.
+It uses a set of tubes to transport the exact amount of water needed.

 ## How does a drip line work?

 A drip irrigation system is a very simple installation.
-The **main component here is a drip line** – or, in some cases, a **drip tape**.
-Either of those are connected with a water source.
+The **core component here is a drip line** – or, in some cases, a **drip tape**.
+Either of those is connected with a water source.
 The water flows through a system of pipes arranged on the ground.
 It drips out of tiny holes and moisturizes the plants – hence the name of the method. **Thanks to this solution, the roots system always has access to water – across the whole area covered by the system.** The moisture level can be easily adjusted by turning the tap.

 ## What are the advantages of drip irrigation?